Sunday, December 30, 2012

 Current methods:

 To get the FEN string for a position from a complete game I tend to use quite handy Game Editor feature on chess.com to set up the board.
 I find that the diagrams I can get links to from chess.com do not fit well into a blogger blog.
 Instead I take that FEN string and run it through chess.tv's FEN tool which I find to be a better solution.
-If you think that's cumbersome you don't know the half of it.

 I think there are enough chess bloggers out there to justify a direct blogger widget for this purpose.
 I don't currently have the skills to make that happen but I am planning on making a go in my spare time.